 Bankruptcy Can Stop Foreclosure In Colorado And Get Rid Of Your Second (Or Third) Mortgage

-Not only will bankruptcy stop foreclosure in Colorado, Chapter 13 bankruptcy may also help you eliminate second or third mortgages if your first mortgage is equal to, or greater than, the value of your home.
-If that’s the case, the bankruptcy court may be able to “strip” away the second or third mortgage and reduce the overall debt you owe on your home.
+Not only will bankruptcy stop foreclosure in Colorado, Chapter 13 bankruptcy may also help you eliminate second or third mortgages.
+If your first mortgage is equal to, or greater than, the value of your home, the bankruptcy court may be able to “strip” away the second or third mortgage and reduce the overall debt you owe on your home.

 Learn How Bankruptcy Will Stop Foreclosure In Colorado

 To learn more about whether or not Chapter 7 or Chapter 13 bankruptcy to stop foreclosure is your best option, schedule your free, confidential bankruptcy consultation with a Colorado bankruptcy attorney today.
 Our online scheduling system allows you to schedule a bankruptcy consultation or call 303.331.3403 to set up a time that is convenient for you.